 Radiotherapy is only administered when it’s necessary to the success of the surgery.
 It may be determined best to have a radiation oncologist administer radiotherapy prior to surgery in order to shrink the tumor.

 Depending on whether the pituitary gland or hypothalamus has been affected by the craniopharyngioma, the surgery, or radiation, an endocrinologist will provide the necessary hormone treatment or replacement therapy.

 Three months after the surgical procedure, your doctor will order a postoperative MRI to verify the tumor is gone.
 Postoperatively, there will need to be a regular check-up MRI as per treatment guidelines given the national incidence of recurrence is 10% within five years of surgery.
 Over 10 years after treatment, the incidence of recurrence is 19%.

 Let CNSO’s New Jersey Team Help

-Craniopharyngioma is just one of the many types of brain tumors treated by the neurosurgical team at Centers for Neurosurgery, Spine, and Orthopedics in six locations throughout Northern New Jersey.
+Craniopharyngioma is just one of the many types of brain tumors treated by the neurosurgical team at Centers for Neurosurgery, Spine, and Orthopedics in multiple locations throughout Northern New Jersey.
 Each office in Paramus, Jersey City, Wayne, Morristown, and Clifton has CNSO surgeons each with over 10 years of experience, and routinely using the most advanced minimally invasive endoscopic surgical techniques to remove brain tumors such as the transsphenoidal approach plus comprehensive care as necessary in partnership with endocrinologists, radiation oncologists, and pain management physicians experts.
 Contact Us today to schedule your appointment.